When you are immersed in a book, a movie, or a conversation, the experience sometimes transports you to a different place and time.

 The thoughts don’t make me feel sad or anything depressing.
 But it does make worldly ambitions less attractive than meaning.

 10. People who inspire me are many.
-I will just name a few: Prof Osman Bakar, Shaykh Hamza Yusuf, Eckhart Tolle, Dr Umar Faruq Abd-Allah, Dr Jordan Peterson, Nouman Ali Khan, Chris Nolan, Dalia and Yasmin Mogahed, Michael Saylor, and Dr Abdal Hakim Winter.
+I will just name a few: Prof Osman Bakar, Shaykh Hamza Yusuf, Dr Umar Faruq Abd-Allah, Dr Jordan Peterson, Tony Robbins, Nouman Ali Khan, Chris Nolan (Tenet is my favourite movie), Yasmin Mogahed, and Michael Saylor.

 Yet, for the first time in my life, I was utterly absorbed by a painting: everything else in the gallery faded away.
 It felt like a pleasant conversation about the beauty of the ordinaries and simplicity.